Free Unbiased Flooring Guide For Homeowners

 In different parts of the country, (The USA) the price of carpet installation may be higher or lower depending on the supply and demand.
-There are still a lot more hungry carpet installers out there looking for work.
+In our current down economy, there are a lot more hungry carpet installers out there looking for work.

 This is good news for those consumers who have money to spend on home renovations and are willing to do a little legwork to find a qualified carpet installer and negotiate a good deal.
-I bet you can negotiate as much as 20% off their normal carpet installation charge, especially if you are willing to pay them in cash at the end of the day.
+I think you can negotiate as much as 15 to 20% off their normal carpet installation charge, especially if you are willing to pay them in cash at the end of the day.

-Carpet Installation Prices - Getting the job done right, regardless of cost
+Getting the job done right, regardless of cost.

 The main thing you want to be sure of, is that the carpet installers use a power-stretcher to install your carpet.
 Gone are the days where a simple knee-kicker will do the trick unless you’re installing cheap carpet in a very small room on a very hot day.

-Carpet needs to be stretched in tight, and the only way to ensure this is to use a power-stretcher.
+Carpet needs to be stretched in tight, and the only way to insure this is to use a power-stretcher.
 If they don’t use a power-stretcher, then find an installer that does!
-(Otherwise you might void your warranty!)
+Otherwise you might void your warranty!

 Cheapest Carpet Installation Costs

 In the southern states, there is much more competition and carpet installation prices are much lower.
-For example, in Miami, Florida you can still get carpet installed for less than $3.00 per yard.
+For example, in Miami, Florida you can get carpet installed for less than $2.00 per yard.

-I’m not saying it would be a qualified install, but there are plenty of hungry carpet layers in the area willing to work very hard for very little money.
-Making sure your carpet installer is qualified is your responsibility.
-Learn more How to Find a Qualified Carpet Installer
+I’m not saying it would be a qualified install, but there are plenty of hungry people in the area willing to work very hard for very little money.
+Making sure your carpet installer is qualified is up to you.

 The States with the lowest carpet installation costs have typically been Florida, Texas, New Mexico, and southern California.
 Other southern states like Louisiana, Oklahoma, Mississippi, Arkansas and Southern Arizona have fairly inexpensive carpet labor and installation costs.